Differential Privacy as a Causal Property: Conclusion and Further Implications

-Although it is possible to view differential privacy as an associative property with an independence assumption, we have shown that it is cleaner to view differential privacy as a causal property.
-We believe this helps to explain why one camp of researchers feel that differential privacy requires an assumption of independence while another camp of researchers do not.
+Although it is possible to view \DP{} as an associative property with an independence assumption, we have shown that it is cleaner to view \DP{} as a causal property without such an assumption.
+We believe that this difference in goals helps to explain why one line of research claims that \DP{} requires an assumption of independence while another line denies it: the assumption is not required but does yield stronger conclusions.

-Our observation also reduces the benefits and drawbacks of these two camps' views to those known from studying association and causation.
-For example, the causal view only requires looking at the system itself (causation is an inherent property of systems) while the associative view requires looking at the input distribution as well.
-This difference explains why the associative camp speaks of the distribution over data points despite the definition of differential privacy and the causal camp not mentioning it.

-The causal characterization also requires us to distinguish between an individual's attributes ($R_i$s) and the data that is input to an algorithm ($D_i$s), and intervenes on the latter.
-Under the assumption that individuals don't lie, the associative interpretation does not require this distinction since conditioning on one is identical to conditioning the other.
-This distinction captures an aspect of the difference between protecting ``secrets about you'' ($R_i$) and protecting ``secrets from you'' ($D_i$) pointed out by McSherry of causal camp~\cite{mcsherry16blog1,mcsherry16blog2}, where differential privacy protects the latter in a causal sense.
-In particular, a person's attribute $R_i$ is \emph{about} him and its value is often outside of his control.
-On the other hand, a person's data point $D_i$, at least in the setting typically envisioned for differential privacy, is under his control and is volunteered by the person, making \emph{from} him.